syhw/wer_are_we/README.md

 # wer_are_we
 WER are we?
-An attempt at tracking states of the arts and recent results on speech recognition. *Feel free to correct!*
+An attempt at tracking states of the art(s) and recent results on speech recognition. *Feel free to correct!*
 (Inspired by [Are we there yet?](http://rodrigob.github.io/are_we_there_yet/build/))

 To be updated with Interspeech 2015...